 I have extra streusel leftover!
 What do I do?

 Streusel actually freezes very well.
-Take any leftovers you may have and place it in a ziplock freezer-safe bag and freeze it!
-Next time you’re baking, you’ve got it right on hand.
+Take any leftovers you may have and place it in a ziplock freezer-safe bag.
+Next time you’re baking, you’ve got it right on hand in your freezer ready to go.
 You also don’t need to thaw it out before using.

 Check out these recipes